vnvo/prensio/README.md

 ### Transformer
 The scriptable transformer using goja package.
 Using this javascript sandbox, you will define a transform function which will receive the event and can manipulate it.
 A simple example:

-*Caution: with flexibility comes ... hidden snakes.
-Refer to the "Usage Recommendations" section for some guidelines!*
+*Caution: with flexibility comes ... hidden dragons!
+Refer to the "Usage Recommendations" section for some guidelines.*

 ```javascript
 function transform(cdc_event) {